OnlpLab/NEMO/README.md

 1. Change `YAP_PATH` in `config.py` to the path of your local `yap` executable.

 ### To run API server:
-1. Run YAP API server `./yap api` (if you specify a port, change it in `config.py`)
+1. In YAP folder, run YAP API server `./yap api` (if you specify a port, change it in `config.py`)
-1. Run NEMO API server `uvicorn api_main:app --reload --port 8090`
+1. In NEMO folder, run NEMO API server `uvicorn api_main:app --reload --port 8090`
 1. You can find the available API endpoints with usage examples in [api_usage.ipynb](./api/api_usage.ipynb).
 1. You can also check out the API opening [http://localhost:8090/docs].